-“Google Flights should be the first website to visit to search domestic and international airfares before you jump over to a specific airline to book a flight,” Team Clark travel expert Clara Bosonetto says.
+“Google Flights should be the first website to visit to search domestic and international airfares before you jump over to a specific airline to book a flight,” according to travel expert Clara Bosonetto.
 “With its many filters, it’s the best site to use when you must fly on a specific airline, must have a nonstop flight, you have a multiple city trip (flying into one city and out of another) or you want to book one-way travel.”

-When you search your itinerary, Google Flights will show you options for your selected dates, let you know if the prices are higher, lower or about average for your route, and let you explore fares on alternate dates with its calendar and price graph features.
+When you search your itinerary, Google Flights will show you options for your selected dates and let you know if the prices are higher, lower or about average for your route.
+The site also lets you explore fares on alternate dates with its calendar and price graph features.

-Once you’ve selected a flight, the site will show you the total cost of your ticket and what’s included — or not included — for that fare.
+Once you’ve selected a flight, the site will show you the total cost of your ticket and what’s included with that fare.
 You’ll also see options for upgraded tickets (if available) and what paying more will get you.
-If checked bags are not included in your fare, the site will let you know what that will cost you, as well.
+If checked bags are not included in your fare, the site will let you know what that will cost you.

 When you’re ready to book, Google Flights will send you directly to the airline’s website to complete your transaction.

-The site will also allow you to “Track Prices” to potentially save big on airfare.
-When you toggle that button (you must be signed into your Google account), Google will send you alerts if the price on your selected route changes.
+The site will also let you track prices, which can potentially help you save big on airfare.
+When you toggle the “Track Prices” button (you must be signed in to your Google account), Google will send you alerts if the price on your selected route changes.
 It is important to note that fares on Southwest Airlines do not appear on Google Flights.

 When it comes to planning where you stay during your trip, there are a lot of options.
 The increasing popularity of Airbnb and other private accommodation booking services means more choices for travelers.

-Still, most people prefer to stay in a hotel when they travel and if that’s you, Clark has a three-step process for booking a great room on a budget:
+Still, some people prefer to stay in a hotel when they travel, and Clark has a three-step process for booking a great hotel room on a budget.

 1. Book a Refundable Room

-Doing this leaves you the option to cancel the room you’ve booked if you find a better deal in the days leading up to your trip.
+Doing this leaves you the option to cancel the room if you find a better deal in the days leading up to your trip.

 2. Search for Better Deals Before Your Trip